Aberfeldy, Victoria: History

 Following the First World War, the population diminished, although the locality managed to survive.
 The town hotel was burned down in 1938 and the Black Friday bush-fires of 1939 destroyed many of the buildings in the locality.

 On 10 March 1942 a Curtiss P-40 Warhawk of the United States Army Air Force flown by Captain Joseph P McLaughlin crashed near Aberfeldy on a flight from Canberra to Laverton.
-The plane was discovered in 1948. and in 2005 the pilot's remains were identified and taken to be buried in Arlington National Cemetery.
+The plane was discovered in 1948 and in 2005 the pilot's remains were identified and taken to be buried in Arlington National Cemetery.

 A road was built to the town of Matlock by 1950, but it was not maintained and became unusable.

 Apart from John Patrick Dwyer, the locality's most well-known inhabitant was Kitty Cane, a former dancer and mining investor who owned a successful roadside tavern.
 Legend has it that when Cane died, her loyal customers and the local miners decided to carry her coffin to the Aberfeldy cemetery.
 However, since Cane was unusually heavy, weighing 22 stone (140 kilos) and because the miners were intoxicated, the coffin never made it to the cemetery.
 Instead the miners buried her beside the road.
 When travelling from The Thomson Dam to Aberfeldy, Kitty Cane's grave is about a kilometre (0.6 miles) after the Cast Iron Point lookout and on the left hand side of the Walhalla-Woods Point Road, Thompson.
-It is recorded in the Victorian Heritage Inventory: H8122-0102.

-Today (2011) there is only one permanent resident, the historian Grahame Code (who has lived in the area for 50 years), and his family.
-There is several holiday homes which are occupied occasionally.
+Today, there are several holiday homes which are occupied occasionally.
 Land was released for public sale in 1999.
 Remains of some of the former gold-rush era buildings are still visible.

 Climate

-Aberfeldy features a cold oceanic climate (Cfb); owing to its elevation and southerly latitude, as well as its somewhat exposed position astride the ranges (although sheltered from the north and west).
+Aberfeldy features a cold oceanic climate (Cfb) due to its elevation at a deep southern latitude, nearing the 38th parallel south.
+By mean maximum temperature, it is the coldest locality in Victoria and likewise mainland Australia.

-Aberfeldy is frequently coated in snowfall, receiving an average of 32.5 snowy days annually.
+Aberfeldy is frequently coated in snow, receiving an average of 32.5 snowy days annually.
+Summer snow is not uncommon.